andoriyu/uclicious/README.md

  - I have a few more features I want to implement before publishing this crate:
     - Ability to add variables
     - Ability to add macross handlers
-    - (maybe) configure parser that us used for derived builder with atrributes.
+    - (maybe) configure parser that us used for derived builder with atrributes
-    - (maybe) add sources to parser with attributes.
+    - (maybe) add sources to parser with attributes

 ## Contributing